Candidates

 • Not able to vote by law

-• Not able to vote in the municipality
+• Not able to vote in the Municipality

 • Disqualified by any legislation from holding municipal office